PluckyDevv/Fast-Search/README.md

-> [!WARNING]
+> [!IMPORTANT]
 > This project will soon be deprecated in favor of my new project, [O-Search](https://o-search.link).
-Usage of Fast-Search will still be possible.
+It will be like Fast-Search, but faster, and better.
+> We recommend you follow us on [X](https://x.com/osearchapp) if you want to know more.

 # 🪄 Fast Search